timbrel/GitSavvy/README.md

 - a status dashboard, exposing much of the available functionality

+**Note:** Sublime Text 2 is not supported.
+Also, GitSavvy takes advantage of certain features of ST3 that have bugs in earlier ST3 releases.
+For the best experience, use the latest ST3 dev build.

 ## Installation

 GitSavvy is still beta software, and not yet available via the Sublime [Package Manager](https://packagecontrol.io/).